A Gaussian process and linear-based framework for computing cut distributions in modular Bayesian calibration of two chained computer models: Acknowledgments

 \section{Acknowledgments}

-We would like to acknowledge Merlin Keller, research engineer at EDF R\&D, who provided us with information on cut-off models.
-This was a great help in the mathematical formalization of the conditional calibration problem.
+This work was partly funded under a tripartite project on Uncertainty Quantification between the French Alternative Energies and Atomic Energy Commission (CEA), Électricité de France (EDF), and Framatome (FRA).
+We thank Merlin Keller, research engineer at EDF R\&D, for insightful discussions on cut-off models, which contributed to the mathematical formalization of the calibration problem.